Best High-Yield Savings Accounts 2026

 Marcus by Goldman Sachs: Best for Brand Trust

-Marcus by Goldman Sachs carries the credibility of one of Wall Street's oldest institutions.
-The 4.75% APY is competitive, and Marcus's customer service is exceptional—phone representatives typically resolve issues in one call.
+Marcus carries the credibility of one of Wall Street's oldest institutions.
+The 4.75% APY is competitive, and Marcus's customer service is exceptional: phone representatives typically resolve issues in one call.
 If peace of mind matters more than squeezing the last 0.26% APY, Marcus delivers.

-Investors, retirees, and anyone who prioritizes institutional reliability over maximum APY.
-Marcus appeals to people who trust Goldman Sachs and value responsive customer support.
-This account works well for money you plan to hold long-term without frequent transfers.
+Best for: Retirees, conservative savers, and anyone who prioritizes institutional reliability over maximum APY.
+Marcus appeals to people who trust Goldman Sachs and want responsive customer support available by phone.

 Key Benefits